Constance Piers: Early life and education

-Constance Fairbanks was born in Dartmouth, Nova Scotia, May 10, 1866.
-She belonged to an old provincial family nearly all of whose representatives possessed more or less literary ability, and several of whom were long associated with the history of Nova Scotia.
+Constance Fairbanks was born in Dartmouth, Nova Scotia, Province of Canada, May 10, 1866.
+She belonged to an old provincial family nearly all of whose representatives demonstrated literary ability, and several of whom were long associated with the history of Nova Scotia.
 She was the second child and oldest daughter of Lewis Piers Fairbanks and Ella Augusta (DeWolfe) Fairbanks, granddaughter of Charles Rufus Fairbanks, and was one of a family of nine children.

-Owing to delicate health when a child, Piers was able to attend school in Dartmouth only in an irregular manner, but, being precocious and fond of the company of those older than herself, she gained much knowledge outside of the school-room.
-At the age of thirteen years, she ceased to have systematic instruction, and with patient determination she proceeded to carry on her education by means of careful reading.
+Owing to delicate health when a child, Piers was able to attend school in Dartmouth only in an irregular manner, but, being fond of the company of those older than herself, her education occurred outside of the schoolroom.
+At the age of thirteen, she ceased to have systematic instruction, and with patient determination, she continued her education by careful reading.

 Career

-Constance's father’s business reversals obliged her to work for a living, which was highly exceptional among daughters of the upper middle class.
+Piers' father's financial troubles obliged her to work for a living, which was highly exceptional among daughters of the upper middle class.
 Finding it necessary to obtain employment, she became, in 1887, secretary to Charles Frederick Fraser, the blind editor of the Critic, and in that position, gained a practical knowledge of the work which became her occupation.
 Gradually, as her ability to write became known, and as she developed a keen recognition of what was required by the public, Piers was placed in charge of various departments of the paper, until in June, 1890, the management of the editorial and certain other departments was virtually transferred to her.
-She took editorial charge of the Critic, as assistant editor, 1890–92; and associate editor of the The Caledonian-Record in St. Johnsbury, Vermont, 1893-94.
+She took editorial charge of the Critic, as assistant editor, 1890–1892; and associate editor of The Caledonian-Record in St. Johnsbury, Vermont, 1893–1894.